poezio/poezio/doc/source/commands.rst

 Commands
 ========

-Commands start with the **/** character and can take a list of any number of arguments, separated by spaces.
-If an argument should contain a space, you can use the **"** character to surround this argument.
+Commands start with the ``/`` character and can take a list of any number of arguments, separated by spaces.
+If an argument should contain a space, you can use the ``"`` character to surround this argument.

 The commands described in this page are shown like this:

 ``/command <mandatory argument> [optional argument]``

-You can get the same help as below from inside poezio with the **/help** command.
+You can get the same help as below from inside poezio with the :term:`/help` command.

 .. note:: Use command parameters like this:

     - Do not use quotes if they are unnecessary (words without special chars or spaces)
     - If the command takes several agrguments, you need to put quotes around arguments containing special chars such as backslashes or quotes
     - If the command always takes only one argument, then do not use quotes even for words containing special chars

+.. _global-commands:

 Global commands
 ~~~~~~~~~~~~~~~